elvis-kture/vita-poc/README.md

 - `app/repositories`: SQLAlchemy query objects for persistence.
 - `app/db`: database models, engine/session setup, and schema creation.

 This keeps the SQLite-specific details isolated.
 A PostgreSQL migration would mainly replace the transaction-locking strategy with row-level locks such as `SELECT ...
-FOR UPDATE` inside the repository/service transaction boundary.
+FOR UPDATE` inside the repository/service transaction boundary with additional DB constraint for ticket amount value greater than 0.

-## Concurrency

-SQLite allows only one writer at a time, but read-then-write application logic can still overbook if the availability check is not protected by the write lock.
-The booking service starts its critical section with `BEGIN IMMEDIATE`, which obtains SQLite's reserved write lock before expired holds are canceled, availability is counted, and a new hold is inserted.
-Concurrent booking requests serialize at that point, so only requests that observe enough remaining capacity for their requested `quantity` can create a hold.

-The test suite includes `test_concurrent_booking_requests_do_not_overbook`, which sends 100 simultaneous hold attempts for two tickets each against an event with five tickets and verifies that only two bookings succeed.

-## Idempotency

-`POST /bookings/{booking_id}/pay` requires an `Idempotency-Key` header.
-The payment service checks for an existing record under the same transaction lock.
-If the key was already processed, it returns the original stored status code and body.
-This makes client retries safe after network timeouts and prevents a repeated payment attempt from changing state twice.

-## Hold expiration

-The app starts an in-process background task that runs periodically and cancels expired `HELD` bookings.
-Booking and payment paths also handle expired holds inside their own transaction so correctness does not depend on the worker running at an exact second.